ttu/json-flatfile-datastore/README.md

 collection.InsertMany(newItems);
 ```

-Insert-methods will update the inserted object's Id-field, if it has a field with that name and the field is writable.
-If the Id-field is missing from the dynamic object, a field is added with the correct value.
-If an anonymous type is used for insert, id will be added to the persisted object if the id-field is missing.
-If the id is present, then that value will be used.
+`Insert`-methods will update the inserted object's `Id`-field, if it has a field with that name and the field is writable.
+If the `Id`-field is missing from the dynamic object, a field is added with the correct value.
+If an anonymous type is used for insert, `id` will be added to the persisted object if the `id`-field is missing.
+If the `id` is present, then that value will be used.

 ```csharp
 var newItems = new[]